Decentralized No-Regret Frequency-Time Scheduling for FMCW Radar Interference Avoidance: Numerical Experiments

 \item \textbf{Nash}: Each radar is assigned a unique starting frequency-time action pair deterministically throughout the blocks of Subroutine~\ref{algo:sub1}.
 We assign radar $i$ with joint action $\text{mod}(i-1, A_f \times A_t) + 1$.
-This represents perfect coordination but requires centralized coordination.
+This achieves perfect coordination but relies on centralized scheduling.

 \item \textbf{External}: We use a temperature-tampered constant learning rate $\eta_\tau = \kappa \frac{ \log(21)^{2/3}}{ 21^{1/3} \times 15^{2/3}} = 0.1252$ with the scaling constant $\kappa = 36$.
 Exploration rate $\gamma_\tau$ is set to be linearly decayed from $ 0.1 $ to $0$.